 I can’t tell you what to do, but I strongly suggest not going to a stranger’s house as the first point of interaction.
 Instead, go to a coffee shop or pub nearby.
 If have good vibes about the interaction, then move the date to somewhere more private (see tip #9).

 It’s much easier to seek help from a third party or leave a date abruptly when you’re both in public.

 5. Stay sharp; avoid consuming too much alcohol

 Going for a drink as a date is a low pressure and casual way to meet someone for the first time.
 It’s definitely one of my preferred types of date.
 For many people, having a drink (or two!) is a great way to loosen up and knock some of those pre-date jitters out of your system.
 However, it’s important to remember that consuming too much alcohol can dull your senses.

 There’s some questionable people out there who will try to take advantage of your lowered inhibition, so it’s best to stay sharp on the first few dates with someone new.
-Of course, if you ever find yourself in a position where you’ve gotten too intoxicated, it never gives anyone the right to take advantage of your vulnerability.
+Of course, if you ever find yourself too intoxicated, it never gives anyone the right to take advantage of your vulnerability.
 That is never okay or your fault.